Coffee With Angiotensin Converting Enzyme Inhibitors

 Consequently, altered enzyme activity may affect the biotransformation of ACE inhibitors within the liver and potentially impact drug efficacy or safety.
 Moreover, it is worth mentioning that individual variations in caffeine metabolism can also influence the absorption of ACE inhibitors when consumed with coffee.
 Genetic polymorphisms affecting enzymes responsible for caffeine metabolism, such as cytochrome P450 1A2 (CYP1A2), can result in significant inter-individual differences in caffeine clearance rates.

 Consequently, these variations might indirectly impact drug-caffeine interactions by altering systemic caffeine exposure levels and subsequent effects on drug absorption kinetics.
-In conclusion, multiple factors can influence the absorption of ACE inhibitors when taken concomitantly with coffee.

 The Impact Of Coffee On Ace Inhibitor Metabolism And Elimination Rates